MagnaFacta/zalt-late/README.md

 - You want a colspan that is one less than the number of columns of a table.
 - You want the value of a variable, e.g. a count, that you will know will be determined at end of a loop.
 - You want to repeatedly output a line, but the values in that line change for every row.
+- You want to log the time difference each time an item is called.

 ### Colspan example